Rev. Danny Fisher

-Rev. Danny Fisher, M.Div., D.B.S.
-(Cand.), is a professor and Coordinator of the Buddhist Chaplaincy Program at University of the West.
-Prior to his appointment at UWest, he served on the adjunct faculty for Antioch Education Abroad’s Buddhist Studies in India program.
-He earned his bachelor’s degree in Religion from Denison University and Master of Divinity from Naropa University, and is currently finishing his doctorate in Buddhist Studies at UWest.
+Rev. Danny Fisher, M.Div., D.B.S., is a tenured Associate Professor and Chair of the Buddhist Chaplaincy Department at University of the West in Rosemead, CA. Prior to his appointment at UWest, he served on the adjunct faculty for Antioch Education Abroad’s Buddhist Studies in India program.
+He is also Adjunct Professor in Chaplaincy for Hartford Seminary in Hartford, CT.

 His award-winning website is http://www.dannyfisher.org.

 COMING SOON: Danny interviews Somaly Mam, Cambodian sexual slavery survivor and activist, for the fall 2013 issue of Tricycle: The Buddhist Review.
 For more information, visit www.tricycle.com.

 Watch the Library Foundation of Los Angeles’ ALOUD series event “An Evening with Jeff Bridges and Bernie Glassman – The Dude and the Zen Master, in Conversation with Rev. Danny Fisher”.

 Watch the book trailer for Danny’s Benefit Beings!: The Buddhist Guide to Professional Chaplaincy.

 Read Danny’s special report for Patheos, “A Buddhist Minister’s Experience of the Myanmar Muslims Genocide Awareness Convention”.

 Watch a clip of Danny teaching on Engaged Buddhism at Long Beach Meditation.